 Before operating the heater, the heater and its gas connections must be leak tested.
 Do NOT use an open flame to test for leaks.
-Test all gas connections for leaks with soapy water.
+Test all gas connections for leaks with soapy water or another non-flammable method (see page 14).